taranjeet/open-edx-proposals/oeps/oep-0026-arch-xapi-integration.rst

 * **Emphasis on user privacy** - We are initially taking a conservative approach by minimizing the PII that is sent to xAPI consumers.
-The trade-off is that consumers may find the received user data limiting.
-However, at this time, it's unclear whether adaptive engines, which are written generically for all users, really need PII to be effective.
+The trade-off is that consumers may find the received user identifiers limiting.
+However, at this time, it's unclear whether adaptive engines, which are written generically for all users, need PII to be effective.
 They need the ability to bind events together and track pathways and progress for users, but they can do so with any unique identifier - hence the introduction of the `Open edX User UUID`_.